stefanofa/awesome/TOPICS.md

 *   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
-React + Angular.
+React, Angular, Mobile, Slack, and more.
 Makers of the AG-UI Protocol

 ## assistant-chat-bots

 *   [tambo-ai/tambo](https://github.com/tambo-ai/tambo) - Generative UI SDK for React

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
-React + Angular.
+React, Angular, Mobile, Slack, and more.
 Makers of the AG-UI Protocol

 ## generative-ui